geografa/kopenhagen_theme/README.md

 - Preview requires login so make sure to first run `yarn zcli login -i` if you haven't done that before.

 ## Assets
-The Copenhagen theme doesn't have any assets, but you can add assets to your theme by placing them in the `assets` folder.
+The Kopenhagen theme doesn't have any assets, but you can add assets to your theme by placing them in the `assets` folder.

 # Accessibility testing